MicrosoftDocs/architecture-center/docs/data-guide/cognitive-services/SpeechAPI.md

 Azure Cognitive Speech service is used to perform spoken language transformations such as speech-to-text, text-to-speech, speech translation and speaker recognition.

 > [!NOTE]
-> Use [Azure Cognitive Search for Language](/azure/cognitive-services/language-service/overview) if you wish to dig deeper insights in terms detailed analysis of either spoken or written languages (Transform+Analyze+Filter).
+> Use [Azure Cognitive Search for Language](/azure/cognitive-services/language-service/overview) if you wish to gather deeper insights on terms or phrases, or detailed contextual analysis of spoken or written languages (Transform+Analyze+Filter).

 ## Service categories